Seeed-Studio/wiki-documents/docs/GPRS_Shield_V3.0.md

 A4: Please follow below instructions.

-a.
-Please make sure that the SIM card is well inserted
+- Please make sure that the SIM card is well inserted
-b.
-Check the card on the phone whether it works.
+- Check the card on the phone whether it works.
-c.
-Try to upload the test code from our wiki and send AT commands to see whether any good returns.
+- Try to upload the test code from our wiki and send AT commands to see whether any good returns.
-d.
-Try to change the "#define _SS_MAX_RX_BUFF 64 // RX buffer size" in "libraries\SoftwareSerial\SoftwareSeriall.h" to "#define _SS_MAX_RX_BUFF 128 // RX buffer size
+- Try to change the "#define _SS_MAX_RX_BUFF 64 // RX buffer size" in "libraries\SoftwareSerial\SoftwareSeriall.h" to "#define _SS_MAX_RX_BUFF 128 // RX buffer size

 **Q5: Two alternative ways to help to wake up the GPRS shield**

+A5: Here are the 2 ways.

-A5: (1) Pull DTR pin low : The serial port will be active after DTR is pulled to low for 20ms
+- Pull DTR pin low : The serial port will be active after DTR is pulled to low for 20ms
-    (2) RTC alarm expires
+- RTC alarm expires

 **Q6: Which type of SIM cards work with GPRS Shield?**